WHO WAS JEAN RIBAULT?

 WHY DID THEY PERSECUTE THE HUGUENOTS?

-- In the 1500’s, many of the French leaders were traditional Roman Catholics and despised the new Protestant Reformation lead by men such as Martin Luther and John Calvin.
+In the 1500s, many of the French leaders were traditional Roman Catholics and despised the new Protestant Reformation led by men such as Martin Luther and John Calvin.
 However, the Huguenot movement was rapidly growing in France.
+This was cause for concern for the French Roman Catholic rulers.

 JEAN RIBAULT & THE NEW WORLD